Ka Hale Moi

 No analysis available

-I searched for parking fees, monthly parking charges, or rental costs tied to parking.
-The remarks mention assigned and covered stalls, but no fee is provided.
+I searched for parking fees, monthly parking charges, and parking rental references, but none were stated.
+The remarks mention parking stalls and assigned spaces, but no separate parking cost.

 No analysis available